fabiodamas/RestAPIPostgre/readme.md

 # RestAPI with Nodejs

-A Rest API with Nodejs.
+Rest API that consumes a public endpoint with movie information (https://www.omdbapi.com).
+You can also record information in the Postgres database.
+The base used is created with Docker.
+For data visualization a Pgadmin provided by the docker is used.

 The application is based on post:
 > https://developer.okta.com/blog/2019/03/27/build-rest-api-with-node-and-postgres#add-user-authentication-to-your-node-api

 ---